-You’ll also be able to analyze your impressions and engagement, track your stories’ performance, and generate reports on the performance of your account within a specific period of time.
+You’ll also be able to analyze your impressions and engagement, track your Instagram Stories’ performance, and generate reports on the performance of your account within a specific period of time.

 Keyhole promises to save you five hours per week by automating the way you handle your social media business.
 One big feature of the platform is hashtag tracking.